adobe/babel-plugin-dynamic-import-override/README.md

 # babel-plugin-dynamic-import-override

 Babel plugin that overrides every dynamic import and provides a way to attach successHandler and errorhandler to all dynamic imports.
 Thus providing error handling and success handling when chunk loading will fail or succeed.
+You can also skip some dynamic imports from overriding.

 ## Installation